MrGiddy/alx-higher_level_programming/0x00-python-hello_world/README.md

 * middle_word should contain the value of the variable word without the first and last letters

 ### 8-conca_edges.py
-Complete this source code to print object-oriented programming with Python, followed by a new line.
+Complete this [source code](https://github.com/alx-tools/0x00.py/blob/master/8-concat_edges.py) to print object-oriented programming with Python, followed by a new line.

 * You can find the source code here
 * You are not allowed to use any loops or conditional statements
 * Your program should be exactly 5 lines long
 * You are not allowed to create new variables
 * You are not allowed to use string literals

+### 9-easter_egg.py
+Write a Python script that prints "The Zen of Python", by Tim Peters, followed by a new line.
+* Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py)